Quantitatively Nonblocking Supervisory Control of Discrete-Event Systems: Introduction

-With the above proposed two nonblocking properties of automata, we first formulate a new {\em quantitatively nonblocking supervisory control problem} ({\em QNSCP}) by requiring a supervisory control solution to be implementable by a quantitatively nonblocking automaton.
+Moreover, we formulate a new {\em quantitatively nonblocking supervisory control problem} ({\em QNSCP}) by requiring a supervisory control solution to be implementable by a quantitatively nonblocking automaton.
 To solve this problem, we present a necessary and sufficient condition by identifying a new language property called {\em quantitative completablility}.
-The latter roughly means that in the worst case, every string in the closure of a language can be extended to a string in the language in no more than $N$ steps.
-Further we show that this quantitative language completability is closed under arbitrary set unions, and together with language controllability which is also closed under unions, a maximally permissive solution exists for the newly formulated QNSCP.
-Finally we design effective algorithms for the computation of such an optimal solution.
+The latter roughly means that in the worst case, for every sublanguage $K_i$ ($i\in \mathcal{I}$) (defined according to a particular type of task corresponding to $Q_{m,i}$) of a given language $K$, every string in the closure of $K$ can be extended to a string in the sublanguage $K_i$ in no more than $N_i$ steps.
+Further we show that this language quantitative completability is closed under set unions, and together with language controllability which is also closed under unions, a maximally permissive solution exists for the newly formulated QNSCP.
+Finally we design polynomial algorithms for the computation of such an optimal solution. }

-We then formulate another {\em heterogeneously quantitatively nonblocking supervisory control problem} ({\em HQNSCP}) by requiring a supervisory control solution to be implementable by a heterogeneously quantitatively nonblocking automaton.
-To solve this problem, we present another necessary and sufficient condition by identifying a language property called {\em heterogeneously quantitative completablility}.
-Further we show that this heterogeneously quantitative language completability is also closed under arbitrary set unions, and together with language controllability which is also closed under unions, a maximally permissive solution exists for the formulated HQNSCP.
-Finally we design effective algorithms for the computation of such an optimal solution.